08/10/2024

 The format and sequence of information in a prospectus will be standardised.
 More detail will be included in Commission delegated acts.
 ESMA must develop technical standards on “the template and layout of prospectuses…the font size and style…depending on the type of prospectus and the type of investors targeted” and guidelines on comprehensibility and the use of plain language.
 Issuers will be allowed to present or summarise information in the prospectus summary in the form of charts, graphs or tables.
 Unlike equity securities, there will not be a page limit for a debt securities prospectus.

 Debt securities advertised as taking ESG factors into account or as pursuing ESG objectives will require ESG disclosures.
-Commission delegated acts will setting out the information to be included.
+Commission delegated acts will set out the information to be included.
 Where the issuer has aligned with the EU Green Bond Standard (EU GBS), the prospectus can incorporate the EU GBS factsheet by reference.
 Where a bond is issued under the EU GBS optional disclosure regime (i.e. marketed as environmentally sustainable, or a sustainability-linked bond with environmental key performance indicators) the prospectus will need to include the relevant information required under the EU GBS framework.
 The Commission delegated acts will also include the requirements for prospectuses that aren’t linked to the EU GBS Regulation.